FengkaiTian/Quantlyzer/README.md

 🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅🐅

-Regarding how to use it, check documentation or contact me.
+# Regarding to how to use it, check documentation or contact me.